+At Kinoskar Ferrous Industries, our shortterm vision is focused on consolidating recent expansions, improving operational efficiencies and driving profitability through cost optimisation, backward integration and enhanced capacity utilisation.
+Over the past year, we have made strong progress on this front.
+We commissioned key projects such as the '20 MW solar power plant, waste heat recovery systems and fully operationalised the Oliver Engineering Foundry and Solapur Line 2, which have added to our casting capacity and reach.
+We have alded nengy efficiency upgrades like Pulverised Coal Injection and oxygen enrichment in our Koppal blast furnaces, directy impacting production efficiency and fuel cost savings.

 At Kirloskar Ferrous Industries, our shortterm vision is focused on consolidating recent expansions, improving operational efficiencies and driving profitability through cost optimisation, backward integration and enhanced capacity utilisation.
-Over the past year, we have made strong progress on this front.
-We commissioned key projects such as the 70 MW solar power plant, waste heat recovery systems and fully operationalised the Oliver Engineering Foundry and Solapur Line 2, which have added to our casting capacity and reach.
-We have also implemented debottlenecking projects and energy efficiency upgrades like Pulverised Coal Injection and oxygen enrichment in our Koppal blast furnaces, directly impacting production efficiency and fuel cost savings.

-At Kirloskar Ferrous Industries, our short-term vision is focused on consolidating recent expansions, improving operational efficiencies and driving profitability through cost optimisation, backward integration and enhanced capacity utilisation.

-Our long-term vision is to evolve into a fully integrated, environmentally responsible and innovation-led manufacturing enterprise - one that delivers value not just through scale but through sustainability, product diversity and advanced engineering capabilities.
-Towards this, we have taken important structural steps.
-The commencement of operations at Kirloskar Bharat Mines marks our first move into raw material integration, giving us long-term control over securing critical raw material supply.
-Our ongoing investment in renewable energy, with a target of increasing green power capacity, reflects our commitment to decarbonising operations.
-Moreover, we are actively expanding our machining and value-added casting capabilities to deepen customer engagement and enter new product and application segments.

-We are also building future-ready capacity through projects like the two-part foundry at Solapur, which will enable us to address the growing demand for complex and heavy castings in sectors such as commercial vehicles, earthmoving equipment and global off-highway applications.
+Our long-term vision is to evolve into a fully integrated, environmentally responsible and innovation-ied manufacturing enterprise - one that delivers value not just through scale but through sustainability, product diversity and advanced engineering capabilities.
+Towards this, we have taken important structural stops.
+The commencement of operations at Kirloskar Bharat Minas marks our first move into raw material integration, giving us long-term control over securing critical raw material supply.
+Our ongoing investment in renevable energy, with a target of increasing green power capacity, reflects our commitment to decarbonising operations.
+Moreover, we are actively expanding our machining and value-added casting capabilities to deepen customer engagement and enter new We are also building future-ready capacity through projects like the two-part foundry at Solapur, which will enable us to address the growing demand for complex and heavy castings in sectors such as commercial vehicles, earthmoving equipment and global off-highway applications.

 Overall, our progress has been steady and purposeful.
-While external headwinds such as commodity volatility and global trade dynamics have posed challenges, we have responded with agility - not by stepping back, but by pushing forward with well-timed investments, technology upgrades and structural improvements.
-These actions give us confidence that we are well-positioned to fulfil both our nearterm operating goals and our long-term strategic aspirations.
+While external headwinds such as commodity volatility and global trade dynamics have posed challenges, we have responded with aglity - not by stepping back, but by pushing forward with well-timed investments, technology upgrades and structural improvements.
+These actions give us confidence that we are well-positioned to fulfil both our neartartegic aspirations.